captain-bender/mqtt-basics-windows-tutorial/README.md

 ## 3. Create and activate a virtual environment (venv)

 A virtual environment keeps the Python packages for this project isolated.
+Please call the following command inside the project's folder.

 ### 3.1.
 Create the venv